michelkana/lendingclub/CS109aLendingClub_Models.md

     - sec_app_fico_range_low

-However, These two are created, and undoubtedly updated, throughout the loan life.
+However, the following two are created, and undoubtedly updated, throughout the loan life.
 They should not be used:

     - last_fico_range_high
     - last_fico_range_low